ysingh/backend-take-home/README.md

 This at-home coding challenge is an opportunity for you to write some clean code that shows us how you use data structures to solve algorithmic problems.

   * Write code as if you were shipping it: Assume you are going to be code reviewed, articulate a test plan, etc.
-  * We expect this solution to be written in nodejs
+  * We expect this solution to be written in nodejs, but you are welcome to use another language.
   * Use your preferred IDE or editor and whatever tooling you're comfortable with.
   * Feel free to use whatever references you'd like, including Google.
   * Your solution does not have to persist data between runs.